robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 :name:`OperatingSystem.Run`, even if there was another :name:`Run` keyword somewhere else.
 If the library is in a module or package, the full module or package name must be used (for example, :name:`com.company.Library.Some Keyword`).
-If a custom name is given to a library using the `WITH NAME syntax`_, the specified name must be used also in the full keyword name.
+If a `custom name`__ is given to a library when importing it, the specified name must be used also in the full keyword name.

 Resource files are specified in the full keyword name, similarly as